proplot-dev/proplot/docs/why.rst

 Solution
 --------

-ProPlot introduces the `proplot.axes.Axes.format` command to resolve this.
+Proplot introduces the `proplot.axes.Axes.format` command to resolve this.
 Think of this as an expanded and thoroughly documented version of the `matplotlib.artist.Artist.update` command. `~proplot.axes.Axes.format` can modify things like axis labels and titles and apply new :ref:`"rc" settings <why_rc>` to existing